microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/go.md

 #### golint

 [golint](https://github.com/golang/lint) can be an effective tool for finding many issues, but it errors on the side of false positives.
 It is best used by developers when working on code, not as part of an automated build process.
-This is the default linter which is setup as part of the vscode-go extension.
+This is the default linter which is set up as part of the vscode-go extension.

 ## Automatic Code Formatting

 ### gofmt

 `gofmt` is the automated code format style guide for Go.
-This is part of the vs-code extension and it is enabled by default to run on save of every file.
+This is part of the vs-code extension, and it is enabled by default to run on save of every file.

 ### golangci-lint